Ramneek82810/Traffic-Sign-AI/README.md

-# 🚦 Traffic Sign Recognition using Deep Learning
+# 🚦Traffic Sign Recognition using Deep Learning

 A Convolutional Neural Network (CNN)-based AI system designed to automatically recognize German traffic signs from images.
 This project leverages the GTSRB dataset to train a model that can assist in autonomous driving systems by accurately detecting and classifying traffic signs.